-One significant change in the New Regulations is the application of the aforementioned improvement or repair standards to buildings.
+One significant change in the new regulations is the application of the improvement or repair standards to buildings.
 The expenditure in question for a building must be looked at for its effect on major components or systems of the building as opposed to the building as a whole.
-Thus, the taxpayer must determine whether a repair or improvement was made to the elevator system, the HVAC system or the plumbing system instead of determining whether a repair or improvement was made to the building system.
+Thus, the taxpayer must determine whether a repair or improvement was made to the elevator system, the HVAC system or the plumbing system instead of determining whether a repair or improvement was made to the building, electrical, escalators, elevators, fire protection and alarm, security, gas distribution and any other system identified in published guidance.

-The New Regulations also now allow taxpayers the ability to take a retirement loss for major building components such as those discussed above.
-Although the cost of a new component will have to be capitalized, the fiscal blow is somewhat softened by the fact that, under the New Regulations, the taxpayer may take a loss equal to the amount of basis allocated to the retired property that is being replaced.
+The new regulations also now allow taxpayers the ability to take a retirement loss for major building components such as those discussed above.
+Although the cost of a new component will have to be capitalized, the fiscal blow is somewhat softened by the fact that, under the new regulations, the taxpayer may take a loss equal to the amount of basis allocated to the retired property that is being replaced.